 Sheridan has a Walmart, a Shipton's and some other box stores, but most shopping is specialized and much of it caters to tourists.
 Many locals drive 90 minutes to Billings, Montana for more selection.

 Memorial Hospital is a 72-bed facility with a specialty in intensive care.
 It is accredited by the Joint Commission and accepts Medicare patients.

-Senior services for people age 60 or better are provided by the Sheridan Senior Center.
+Services for people age 60 or better are provided by the Sheridan Senior Center.
 Meals, a mini-bus that offers door to door services and a variety of social activities are Center highlights.

 Sheridan has a few drawbacks.
 It is a remote place, and once tourist season ends, it can feel a little lonely, particularly when the sky turns gray, the tumbleweeds skip across the road and the prairie just outside of town stretches as far as the eye can see.
-Cultural amenities are few, and there is no public transportation.

 Recommended as a Retirement Spot?
 Yes | Is Wyoming Tax-Friendly for Retirement?
 Yes